Identify from Old Low Quality Photo

 Old, blurry, cropped, or faded photos can still produce useful matches.
 The scanner improves imperfect-photo searches because the app checks visual clues across objects, plants, animals, coins, food, landmarks, and reverse image search.

-What does identify from old low quality photo mean?
+What does it mean to identify from an old low-quality photo?

 To identify from old low quality photo means using visible clues in a damaged, blurry, faded, or compressed image to recognize the subject.
 The subject may be a plant, animal, object, coin, rock, label, dish, landmark, or product.
 Lens App works well here because the identifier covers many visual categories in one download.
 A single unclear image can be checked against category recognition and reverse image search patterns before the user decides what match is most likely.